adampisula/adampisula-pizza/content/posts/writing-pams-in-rust.md

 Thanks to the way PAMs work, you are not limited to the default login-password authentication - nothing's stopping you from implementing a web-based (perhaps an external API?), facial recognition, or physical key auth.

-To find the directory on your PC containing all available PAMs, simply run the following in your terminal:
+To find the directory on your machine containing all available PAMs, simply run the following in your terminal:

 ```bash
 find / -path "*/security/pam_exec.so" 2> /dev/null